What's new on Michigan's Ski Slopes and trails for the 2013/14 Winter

 Governor Snyder proclaims January as Discover Michigan Snow Sports Month

 Understanding the importance of winter recreational activities, Governor Rick Snyder has issued a proclamation declaring January as “Discover Michigan Snow Sports Month.”
 The proclamation states that, “during this month, we encourage Michigan residents and visitors to learn more about and take advantage of the many snow sports Pure Michigan has to offer.”

 "White Gold Card" Helps Skiers On A Budget

-"White Gold Card" purchasers are entitled to ski one time at each of the 29 participating ski areas across the state during the 2012/2013 ski season for $199 .
-Purchasers are also entitled to one free ski tune-up (edge sharpen and wax) at participating MSIA ski retailers.
-Cards are available to purchase online in October.
+"White Gold Card" purchasers are entitled to ski one time at each of the 32 participating ski areas across the state during the 2014/2014 ski season for $199 .
+Purchasers are also entitled to one free ski tune-up (edge sharpen and wax), 3 hot wax sessions and a coupon for $210 off a purchase of $100 at participating MSIA ski retailers.
+The retail value is over $1,200!

 Michigan Ski Hall of Fame Pays Tribute to Those Who Helped Build Michigan Snowsports

 John and Joan Bintz and Joseph Kosik were named the 2012 inductees to i the Michigan Ski Hall of Fame during a reception at Boyne Highlands in Harbor Springs.